visgl/deck.gl/docs/layers/column-layer.md

 * Default: `true`

 Whether to extrude hexagon.
 If se to false, all hexagons will be set to flat.

+##### `wireframe` (Boolean, optional)

+* Default: `false`

+Whether to generate a line wireframe of the hexagon.
+The outline will have "horizontal" lines closing the top and bottom polygons and a vertical line (a "strut") for each vertex on the polygon.

+Requires the `extruded` prop to be true.

 ##### `fp64` (Boolean, optional)